chadhietala/chadhietala.github.io/_posts/2014-6-5-Hidden-Gems-In-Chrome-Dev-Tools.markdown

 monitorEvents($('#box'), 'touch');
 ```

 The first example will console all window resize events.
-The second uses the `$` console API to query the element then log any time a keyup or keydown event occurs.
+The second uses the [`$` console API](https://developer.chrome.com/devtools/docs/commandline-api#selector) to query the element then log any time a keyup or keydown event occurs.
 Finally the last one queries the item and then logs anytime any of the touch events occur.
-There is a whole list of superset and subset of events the `monitorEvents` API covers.
+There is a whole [list of superset and subset of events](https://developer.chrome.com/devtools/docs/commandline-api#monitoreventsobject-events) the `monitorEvents` API covers.

 Like all of the API's above, `monitorEvents` has an `unmonitorEvents` to do exactly what you would expect.

 ##getEventListeners()

-This is another documented goodie that doesn't get much praise.
-If you pass `getEventListeners` a node it will do a reverse lookup of all the events attached to that element.
+This is another [documented goodie](https://developer.chrome.com/devtools/docs/commandline-api#geteventlistenersobject) that doesn't get much praise.
+If you pass `getEventListeners` a node it will do a reverse lookup of all the events attached to that node.

 ```js
 var bar = document.querySelector( '#bar' );